tdserapio/CXR-Siamese-Networks/README.md

 # CXR-Siamese-Networks
 An attempt to use Siamese networks to check whether there is a change or not in a before-and-after sequence of CXRs.
-The first attempt was to use the MIMIC-CXR dataset, then modified the architecture to use pre-trained weights and the ImaGenome dataset, then finally used MNIST dataset to see whether the architecture was wrong or not.
+The first attempt was to use the MIMIC-CXR dataset (default ResNet weights), then modified the architecture to use pre-trained weights and the ImaGenome dataset, then finally used MNIST dataset to see whether the architecture was wrong or not.

 A Siamese network is basically two parallel and mirrored neural networks with the same weights and parameters.
 Each network in the Siamese network is fed two images, A and B, which propagate through the identical networks separately and then eventually join into one output: the desired output (1 for "change" and 0 for "no change).
 For it to readjust its weights and parameters, it uses a loss function (cross-entropy loss).